thehimel/interview-prep/python/README.md

 TypeError: eat() takes 1 positional argument but 2 were given
 ```

-Both of the classes Dog and Cat have the bark() method.
+- Both of the classes Dog and Cat have the bark() method.
 Both are inherited in Hybrid class.
-The method of the first passed class is considered.
+- The method of the first passed class is considered.

-Output:
-The dog is barking!

-Always the method of the first passed class is considered.
 Even though the number of arguments are not matched.
+- Output: `The dog is barking!`
-In the case of eat(), it is defined in all of the classes.
+  - In the case of eat(), it is defined in all the classes.
 But the method of Dog is called here.

-Output:
-TypeError: eat() takes 1 positional argument but 2 were given
+- Output: `TypeError: eat() takes 1 positional argument but 2 were given`

-Here the 2 positional arguments self and 'meat' are passed.
+  - Here the 2 positional arguments self and 'meat' are passed.